If you’re reading this, you’re a Nicholas Sparks film lover just like I am!

 Even though Cyrus may be described as many things, she truly does shine in this film.

 There are two locations one can visit while in Savannah; the first is the Wormsloe Plantation which is located at 7601 Skidaway Rd, Savannah, which is about 20 minutes drive from the city center.
 This Plantation is beautiful.
 It is $10 to visit, and on the day I went it was pouring with rain so I didn’t venture to the house, which I am not even sure you can actually visit anymore.
 But that driveway!
 Wow!
 Breathtaking…even when soggy!
 Well worth a visit just to drive along that.

 This Plantation was where Will lived with his rich family, but this driveway also made an appearance with Cyrus singing “She Will Be Loved” along with the radio, as they drove along.
-It was also featured in Magic Mike XXL as the place Jada Pinkett- Smith owns, when she challenges Mike to see if he “still has some magic in that mike”.
+It was also featured in Magic Mike XXL as the place Jada Pinkett- Smith owns, when she challenges Channing Tatum to see if he “still has some magic in that Mike”.

 Tybee Island is a 30 minute drive from Savannah, with the area everything is located, found at Strand Ave and 16th St, Tybee Island.

 The church from the end of the film is also a place fans can visit, with the Tybee Island Wedding Chapel on show as you drive into Tybee from Savannah.
 This Chapel was located somewhere else during the filming, but was moved to 114 U.S. 80, Tybee Island to become a wedding and events space.
 Pretty cool right?